Jobs for College Students to Make the Summer Fun

 Although it may not seem like the most glamorous way to spend a summer, working as wait staff allows students to build their social skills, stay active, enjoy free meals while working and possibly educate themselves about different cuisines.
 Depending on the restaurant and gratuity system, they may be able to make significantly more money than other positions.
 The job can be ideal for aspiring chefs or restaurant owners.
 However, food servers need to be on their feet for hours at a time and must be able to multi-task like pros, so take this into account before submitting an application.
 The median salary is $9.00 hourly, but tips can raise that number substantially.

-Top 5 Out-of-the-Box Summer Jobs
+5 Less-Conventional Summer Jobs for Students

 Many students automatically think of the positions listed above when searching for a summer job, but some are now embracing the 21st century and thinking outside the box when it comes to how they make money during their summer break.
 According to freelance expert Vince Massara, approximately 50% of jobs are predicted to be freelance or “gig-based” by 2020.
 “The gig-based economy requires a brand new set of skills that may be a little different from what students get taught in school,” he notes.
 “Why not start learning these skills for the new workforce early with a summer job?”